-Today, Panama's society continues to be somewhat stratified, with wealth, geography, and ethnicity playing a role indigenous identity and cultures.
-Yet outside groups frequently disregard the rights of indigenous groups, especially regarding natural resources.
-For example, indigenous groups in the Darién have recently faced violence from non-indigenous loggers, ranchers, miners, and others who seek access to their traditional lands (Photo: Indigenous Panamanians with a wooden canoe).
+Today, Panama's society continues to be somewhat stratified, with wealth, groups frequently disregard the rights of indigenous groups, especially regarding natural resources.
+For example, indigenous groups in the Darién have recently faced violence from nonindigenous loggers, ranchers, miners, and others who seek access to their traditional lands.

-The comarcas allow traditional indigenous political structures to function alongside those of the Panamanian state and help to preserve
+The comarcas allow traditional indiaenous structures political to function alongside those of the Panamanian state and help to preserve indiaenous identity and Yet cultures. outside